Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Is it worth visiting Budapest in winter?

 Yes, it is definitely worth visiting Budapest in winter!
-Winter in Budapest is low season with less tourists visiting.
-December still receives a high number of tourists as people come to spend Christmas in Budapest.
-However, once the Christmas holiday season is over, January and February tend to be much quieter.
+December is very busy as a lot of people come to visit Budapest during Christmas.
+However, once the Christmas holiday season is over, January and February are much quieter.

 What shoes to wear in Budapest in winter?